CormacKinsella/HGT_finder/README.md

 # Tree of life EVE discovery

-For processing 100s or 1000s of genomes to discover EVEs.
+Linux workflow for processing 100s or 1000s of genomes to discover EVEs.
+Read the paper:

+Highlights:
-- No storage issues: assemblies are not retained locally.
+- No storage issues for 1000s of genomes: assemblies are not retained locally.
 Using cressdnaviruses, total output for ~25,000 eukaryotic genomes is <5 GB.
 - Custom protein queries can be used to target any viral group.
 - Each element represents a region of interest (ROI) in the assemmbly.
 ROIs are likely to get multiple alignments.
-This script first merges overlapping alignments to define the maximal ranges of an ROI, before reanalysing each individually to extract the best predicted protein sequence.
+This workflow first merges overlapping alignments to define the maximal ranges of a ROI, before reanalysing each individually to extract the best predicted protein sequence.
 - Older EVEs often contain stop codons.
-These are retained in the final tBLASTn output, as they are potentially informative.
-Ensure they are removed prior to phylogenetic analysis or BLAST curation.
+These are retained in the final .fmt6 output, as they are potentially informative.
+Ensure they are removed prior to phylogenetic analysis or BLAST curation of sequences.
 - It's recommended to carry out quality control on the resulting sequences.
-E.g. with DIAMOND: diamond blastp --very-sensitive --query queries.aa.fa --db nr --unal 1 --max-target-seqs 1 --outfmt 6 qseqid sseqid pident length evalue bitscore stitle --out out.diamond.fmt6 --threads NUMBER
+E.g. with DIAMOND:
+(diamond blastp --very-sensitive --query queries.aa.fa --db nr --unal 1 --max-target-seqs 1 --outfmt 6 qseqid sseqid pident length evalue bitscore stitle --out out.diamond.fmt6 --threads NUMBER)

 # Usage:

+A conda environment.yml is provided with all software dependencies.
+EXAMPLE CODE SET UP CONDA
+LOAD ENVIRONMENT

-- The workflow is provided as a bash script, adapt this to your system, e.g.:
+The workflow itself is provided as a Linux command line script for use on a HPC environment.
+Adapt this to your system, e.g.:
 Workload manager information
 Input file locations
 $num_threads
 $outdir

-- A conda environment.yml is provided with all software dependencies.
-EXAMPLE CODE SET UP CONDA
-LOAD ENVIRONMENT

 # Required input files:
 - Custom protein queries in a file with ".fasta" extension.